kyleboas/tacticsjournal.com/drafts/Draft-2023-3-2-Match-Preview-Liverpool-vs-Man-United-05MAR2023.md

 If Sancho (LW) gets caught further out wide marking Alexander-Arnold, Matip should look to advance the ball into the open space on the right-wing to help overload Man United 4v3.
 Matip has been known to do this in the past to great effect.

-Liverpool are in seventh in the league, trying to get back into form and push for a top four spot.
+Liverpool are seventh in the league, trying to get back into form and push for a top four spot.
 Man United are third in third with a game in hand with Arsenal and Man City, who they are trying to chase for their first Premier League league title since 2012.

 Man United will be riding a high off their Carabao Cup final win versus Newcastle, and their win over West Ham, to advance to the FA Cup quarter-final.
 Liverpool have struggled finishing their chances but they've kept consecutive clean sheets in their past five Premier League matches.